WeirdMidas/Libperfmgr/README.md

 - Complete: In the profiles section, optimizations are complete, allowing the user to use the adjustments as they see fit.
 - Initial + Extra: It is still in the testing phase but contains extra optimizations like Perfboost.
 - Complete + Extra: In addition to the complete traditional optimizations, it comes with perfboost optimization.
 To ensure better response and agility.
 - Specialized: Fully optimized, a SOC containing this indication is said to be fully optimized for maximum possible energy savings, compatibility and performance.
+SOCs with the specialized tag have "boost", which is signaled in some SOCs (which is basically the boost frequency for immediate performance situations such as opening apps, etc.)

 # Features
 - Cleanup script, which applies these cleanups every 7-15 days: